 There are many vodkas in the world.
-Some are good, many are mediocre, and some are spectacular.
-For the vodka connoisseur, it can be an endless pursuit to discover and taste all of them—though this is, admittedly, not a bad challenge to have.
+Some are good, many are mediocre, and some are so spectacular, a few may vie for the title of best vodka in the world.
+For the vodka connoisseur, it can be an endless pursuit to discover and taste all of them—admittedly, though, this isn't a bad challenge to have.

-Let's look at 10 premium international vodkas that are definitely worth hunting down the next time you're seeking a super smooth drink.Continue to 2 of 11 below.
+Let's look at 10 premium international vodkas that are definitely worth hunting down the next time you're seeking a super smooth drink.

-It is all about the numbers with Zyr and this attention to quality pays off in the final product, offering a super smooth vodka that anyone can enjoy.
-Drink it straight or mix it up, it's good no matter how you take it.Continue to 3 of 11 below.
+It is all about the numbers (9 filtrations, 5 distillations, 3 tastings) with Zyr.
+This attention to quality pays off in the final product, offering a super-smooth vodka that anyone can enjoy.
+Drink it straight or mix it up; it's good no matter how you take it.

 A very fine English potato vodka, Chase is a leader in the premium vodka market.
 If you have yet to taste this one, be sure to add it to your list.

 Trondelag potatoes and arctic spring water are the keys to Christiania's clean, smooth taste.
-The six distillations and charcoal filters probably don't hurt either.
+The six distillations and charcoal filters probably don't hurt, either.

-Christiania is simply a very fine vodka and it is perfect for cocktails or sipping straight.Continue to 5 of 11 below.
+Christiania is a very fine vodka that's perfect for cocktails or sipping straight.

 Kazakhstan is another country that is not typically associated with vodka.
 That's why you may be surprised once you get a taste of the brilliant Snow Queen.

 This is an organic wheat vodka that is distilled five times, then married with reverse osmosed water before filtering.
 The brand also offers The Enigma Edition, which includes a gentle bouquet of lavender, rose, and vanilla.

 If you are looking for an organic vodka that is both top-shelf and tastes great on its own or in cocktails, give Snow Queen a try.
 Finding all of those elements in a single bottle is a rarity, so it is nice to have one that pulls it off with such perfection.Continue to 5 of 10 below.